Ty-R/shot-challenge/README.md

 ### Issues

-If players are not seeing the same shots, there are two things to check:
-1. The seed.
-At the bottom of the plugin settings will be a number (`21122` in the case of the above screenshot) -- ensure this number is the same for all players in the game
-2. The base shot list.
-For players to see the same shots, in the same order, they must ensure the same base shot list is being used
+**Not seeing the same shots as friends**

+Likely cause is a different base shot list, double check they are the same for everyone.
+A second potential cause is a different seed, but the seed is based on the match GUID which _should_ be the same for all players in the lobby.
+The seed is visible in the settings panel (`21122` in the case of the previous screenshot).

+**Shots look like they refresh twice on game start**

+Known issue that exists as a result of the implementation - the first list of shots is from the previous game, and the second list is for the current game.
+I plan on improving this.

-If issues persist, or aren't listed here, create an issue.
+If issues persist, or aren't listed here, please create an issue.